Skip to main content

 Corals

-Like terrestrial forests, they also capture and store carbon from the atmosphere, helping to mitigate the effects climate change.
-And they do so particularly efficiently: they are among the most effective ecosystems on the planet at capturing carbon.
+Like terrestrial forests, they also capture and store carbon from the atmosphere, and they do so particularly efficiently: they are among the most effective ecosystems on the planet for carbon capture.

 An uncertain future

-Despite being among the planet’s most valuable ecosystems, blue forests remain largely unrecognised and increasingly under threat.
-Globally, we have already lost more than 30% of seagrass meadows, kelp forests are disappearing, and coral reefs face unprecedented challenges.
+Globally, we have already lost more than 30% of seagrass meadows, kelp forests are disappearing, and coral reefs are facing unprecedented challenges.

 Seagrass meadows